-It can be frightening whenever kids are in the hospital — maybe even more so when they're admitted to the pediatric intensive care unit (PICU).
+It can be frightening whenever kids are in the hospital — and even more so when they're admitted to the pediatric intensive care unit (PICU).
 But a basic understanding of the people and equipment in the PICU can help you feel less scared and better prepared to help your child recover.

 The PICU also allows medical staff to provide therapies that might not be available in other parts of the hospital.
-Some of these more intensive therapies include ventilators (breathing machines) and certain medications that can be given only under close medical supervision.
+Some of these more intensive therapies include ventilators (breathing machines) and certain medicines that can be given only under close medical supervision.

 Any child who's seriously ill and needs intensive care and whose medical needs can't be met on the hospital's main medical floors goes to the PICU.